 Leisure, Recreation and Special Events in Mantua

-Throughout the year, the Village of Mantua is home to many special events, including the Mantua Potato Festival, the Soap Box Derby, Art on the Hill, Music in the Mini-Park, a summertime Farmer's Market, and more.
-If your organization is interested in holding a special event in Mantua, please click here to download the Village of Mantua Special Events Request Form.
+Throughout the year, the Village of Mantua is home to many special events, including the Mantua Potato Festival, the Portage County Soap Box Derby qualifier, Art on the Hill and Wine Tasting Too!
+(AOTH), a summertime Farmer's Market hosted by local faith-based ministry, an Annual Autumn 'Arts And Ales' Artisan Activity, 'Quilts In The Village' show, plus much, much more!...
+If you or your organization have interest in holding a special event in Mantua, please download and complete the Village of Mantua Special Events Request Form.

-(The following has been extracted from the Village of Mantua Comprehensive Plan, 2008.)
+The following has been extracted, adapted, & updated, from the Village of Mantua Comprehensive Plan, 2008.

 Open Space, Parks and Recreational Facilities

-The Village of Mantua has parks, hiking/biking trails, nature preserves, the Cuyahoga River and numerous lakes and green spaces that make it an ideal place for outdoor recreation.
+The Village of Mantua has parks, hiking/biking trails, nature preserves, the Upper Cuyahoga State Scenic River, and numerous lakes and green spaces that make it an ideal place for outdoor recreation.
 There are also baseball fields and basketball courts for organized team sports.
 In 1998, President Clinton named the Cuyahoga River one of fourteen American Heritage Rivers.
-From Geauga County, through the Village and south to State Route 14 in Streetsboro the Cuyahoga is also a state-designated Scenic River.
-Numerous acres of preserved open space and recreational park land surround the banks of the Cuyahoga River.
+From Geauga County, through Mantua Village and south to State Route 14 in Streetsboro, the Cuyahoga River enjoys state-designated Scenic River status, a distinction celebrating its 50th anniversary golden jubilee!...
+Numerous acres of preserved open space and recreational park lands surround the banks of the Upper Cuyahoga State Scenic River.

 - State Nature Preserves

-Marsh Wetlands State Nature Preserve and the Charles Tummonds State Nature Preserve, both along the Cuyahoga River in the Mantua Village area, are held by the Ohio Department of Natural Resources Division of Natural Areas and Preserves.
+Marsh Wetlands State Nature Preserve and the Charles Tummonds State Nature Preserve, both along the Upper Cuyahoga State Scenic River, and in the Mantua Village area, are held by the Ohio Department of Natural Resources (ODNR) Division of Natural Areas and Preserves.
 Marsh Wetlands is west of Peck Road and south of the Headwaters Hike & Bike Trail.
-Tummonds State Nature Preserve is located south and west of the Village but is part of a continuous protected area along the Cuyahoga River that begins in the Village.
+Tummonds State Nature Preserve is located south and west of Mantua Village, but is part of a continuous protected area along the Upper Cuyahoga State Scenic River, that begins in Mantua Village.

-Buchert Park occupies 12.7 acres of land along the banks of the Cuyahoga River on the south side of High Street and 6 additional acres on the north side of High Street.
-It is the location of Mantuas famous Potato Festival.
-In September 2006 Mantua held its 32nd annual Potato Festival, celebrating the major agricultural crop grown in the area in the past.
-Delicious food made from potatoes, such as candy, doughnuts, perogies, pancakes, bread, cookies, and of course French fries, potato chips and baked potatoes are highlighted during the festival.
-Other activities are offered during the weekend of the celebration.
+Buchert Memorial Park occupies 12.7 acres of land along the banks of the Upper Cuyahoga State Scenic River on the south side of High Street and 6 additional acres on the north side of High Street.
+It is the location of the famous Mantua Potato Festival, hosted each September, now held for some 45 years, celebrating the heritage of a major agricultural crop grown in the area.
+Delicious food made from potatoes, such as candy, doughnuts, pierogies, pancakes, bread, cookies, French fries, potato chips and baked potatoes are highlighted during the festival.
+Fun-filled activities are offered during the weekend of the celebration.